DataStax-Examples/switch-connection-csharp/README.md

 ### Prerequisites
 * .NET Core 2.1
-* A Cassandra cluster or an Apollo database to connect to with the appropriate connection information
+* A Cassandra cluster or an Astra database to connect to with the appropriate connection information

 ### Running

-To connect to an Apollo database you first need to download the secure connect bundle following the instructions found [here](https://docs.datastax.com/en/landing_page/doc/landing_page/cloud.html).
+To connect to an Astra database you first need to download the secure connect bundle following the instructions found [here](https://docs.datastax.com/en/astra/aws/doc/dscloud/astra/dscloudObtainingCredentials.html).
 This first step in the process is to build the application.
 This can be done using the following command:

 `dotnet build`

 Once you have compiled the connection information and built the application you can run this to connect to Apollo by using the command below, with the appropriate configuration added:

-`USEAPOLLO=true DBUSERNAME=XXX DBPASSWORD=XXX KEYSPACE=XXX SECURECONNECTBUNDLEPATH="/valid/path/to/secureconnectbundle.zip" dotnet run`
+`USEASTRA=true DBUSERNAME=XXX DBPASSWORD=XXX KEYSPACE=XXX SECURECONNECTBUNDLEPATH="/valid/path/to/secureconnectbundle.zip" dotnet run`

 If you would like to connect to a Cassandra cluster use the command below, with the appropriate configuration added: